ScottJWalter/date-time-picker-field/readme.txt

 3. Advanced Settings.

 == Changelog ==

+= v.1.7.6 =
+ * option to disable specific dates
+ * improved time handling - it will now consider the site timezone

 = v.1.7.5 =
  * improved default time value
  * new option to set time offset for current day